About London2London: Via the World

 “I love the challenge, the battles, the intimacy with nature and the perspective gained from travelling by human power.
-You are so close to the water, the landscape, the wildlife.
+You are so close to the water, the landscape and wildlife.
 I love the purity of knowing that when you are alone, the immediate responsibility lies on your shoulders and yours alone.
 I do have a team at home and at certain times some in-location support, but mostly it is just me.
 It’s a wonderful mix of excitement, fear and unknowns.

 Even though I journey solo for the most part, it is not just my journey.
 I love sharing my adventures, especially with children, and hope that it inspires them to look outwards to the world and learn; and to look inwards to themselves and their own dreams and goals.
 I am journeying for everyone I have met along the way too and for those who have helped me get this far.”

 “Sarah will face dangers on a daily basis, which only the hardiest could tolerate.
 But I’m sure she will succeed and confirm that she is an adventurer and expeditioner second to none.”
 Sir Ranulph Fiennes